 Most cameras are cold proof to a certain point (usually 32°F), with the batteries often being the culprit of improper functioning; however, there are certain cameras featuring freeze-proof certifications, deeming them more apt to handle extremely cold climates.
-The Olympus OM-D E-5 and the Panasonic Lumix DMC-GH4, for example possess weatherproof constructions.
-While neither of these cameras has full cold-proof construction, their rugged magnesium-alloy construction as well as weather- and waterproofing make them a suitable tool for many winter applications, as long as you maintain a backup battery supply.
+The FUJIFILM X-T3 and the Panasonic Lumix DC-S1, for example, possess highly weather-sealed bodies.
+While neither of these cameras offers full cold-proof construction, their rugged magnesium-alloy composition, as well as extensive sealing, make them suitable for many winter applications, as long as you maintain a backup battery supply.

-In addition to weatherproof interchangeable-lens cameras, there is also a host of rugged compact cameras that all support use in freezing conditions (to 14°F) as well as offer waterproof and shockproof benefits.
+In addition to weatherproof interchangeable-lens cameras, there is also a host of rugged compact cameras that all support use in freezing conditions (to 14°F), as well as offer waterproof and shockproof benefits.
 These cameras thrive in inclement weather without any additional accessories required.
-Options are available from Canon, Fujifilm, Nikon, Olympus, Panasonic, Pentax and Ricoh.
+Options are available from Canon, FUJIFILM, Nikon, Olympus, Panasonic, Ricoh, and Sony.

 Due to winter’s unique light quality, relating to the shallower angle at which the sun is shining, light measuring becomes a bit more complex during winter months when compared to general conditions in the other three seasons.
 Skies are often overcast and when there is snow on the ground, the scenery becomes difficult to meter from, due to an increase in the overall contrast of the scene (i.e. the exposure value difference between a tree and a white sky and ground is often more than a single exposure can handle).
 This type of lighting scenario is where a handheld light meter truly shines and can outperform the meters built into your cameras.
 These auxiliary meters give you free reign as to the direction from which you take an exposure reading, and are far easier to use to determine lighting ratios than your camera’s meter.